-^{}All forms can be found online on the parent portal of Skyward.
+All forms can be found online on the parent portal of Skyward.
+Instructions are included at the end of the course guide.

 This handbook is updated annually to give students, parents, and staff the information needed to plan and manage each student's success in high school.
 Not only does course selection indicate a student's academic aptitude, but it also reflects a student's interests and initiative.
 The courses selected during high school will directly impact their post-secondary plans.
 Students should ask teachers, counselors, and administrators for help in selecting courses and discuss their plans, decisions, and choices with their parent(s)/guardian(s).